The Ghost in the Genome: Why the Future of Food is Hidden in the Past

 Enter the Cartographers of Life

+Finding one specific gene within these thousands of lines is like looking for a needle in a burning haystack.
 This is where the traditional "search engine" fails.
-If you search a standard database for "drought resistance," you get a list of 5,000 genes.
-It is a map without roads.
+If you search a standard database for "rust resistance," you get a list of 5,000 genes: a map without roads.

 KnetMiner takes a different approach.
 It doesn't just list genes; it ranks them by evidence quantity and quality, and from them generates Knowledge Graphs.
-Imagine a detective’s "crazy wall" - red string connecting a suspect to a location, a weapon to a motive.
+Imagine a detective’s "crazy wall": digital string connecting a suspect to a location, a weapon to a motive.
 KnetMiner is that wall, digitised and powered by high-dimensional logic.

 "Biology is never just about one gene," says Keywan Hassani-Pak, CEO of KnetMiner and Head of Bioinformatics at Rothamsted Research.
 "It’s about the company that gene keeps.
 Who does it talk to?
 Which proteins does it shake hands with?
 KnetMiner allows us to follow the 'social network' of a trait across species."